Anaphylaxis in Dogs

 What is the prognosis?

 Since anaphylactic reactions often worsen with each episode, the main goal is to prevent subsequent exposure to the offending substance.
-If you have a pet that experiences anaphylaxis, you may be given emergency medications to keep at home or instructions on what to do if your pet shows any signs of future reactions.
+If you have a pet that experiences anaphylaxis, you may be given emergency medication to keep at home or instructions on what to do if your pet shows any signs of future reactions.

 Related Articles